-Primary System in Florida 2020
+Primary System in Florida 2021-22

 Special Universal Primary: There is an interesting exception to the closed primary rule.
 Voters amended the Florida Constitution in 1998 to allow any registered voter to vote in a primary if there will be no other challenger on the November General Election Ballot.
 That is, if 3 Democrats qualify for a district seat in the Florida Legislature, and no Republican or other party candidate, including write-ins, qualifies to be on the November ballot, all registered voters may vote in that primary.
 This allows all voters to choose the representative, in effect treating the Primary as a General Election.

 PARTISAN RACES IN THIS ELECTION CYCLE: